Skip to content

 • Mondays are not the best days to visit the Dolmabahce Palace because it is closed.

 Pro Tip: The museum card (Müze Kart) does not work here.
-Therefore, you’ll have to pay roughly USD 23 to tour all sixteen structures of the palace, and it is worth your money and time.
+Therefore, you’ll have to pay roughly USD 23 to tour all sixteen palace structures, and it is worth your money and time.

 7- Let’s Have a Break… Let’s Visit Sultanahmet District